mattreginaldo/mattreginaldo/README.md

 </p>

-I'm a Frontend Engineer passionate about web technologies and making the web accessible to everyone.
+I'm a Frontend Engineer passionate about web technologies.

 When not working on a project or thinking about coding, I would most likely be watching TV series, playing PC games, sight-seeing, or spending time with family and friends.